thunderheadone/one-sdk-ios-test/README.md

 If you use these methods in your code, please ensure to call super when implementing them.

-### Sending codeless Interactions based on the list of Interactions created under a Touchpoint
+### Sending Interaction requests based on the Interaction map

 In order to reduce the number of unnecessary Interaction requests sent automatically by the SDK, only codeless Interactions with explicit Interaction paths created under a Touchpoint and configured with at least one point are sent to Thunderhead ONE or Salesforce Interaction Studio.
 This configuration change has been introduced in version 5.3.0 of the iOS SDK.